Quantifiable-Quasar/iCyou/README.md

 TODO
 ===============

+### Client
-- detect package manager
+- [ ] detect package manager
-- sore list of packages in array of tuples (package, version)
+- [ ] store list of packages in array of tuples (package, version)
+- [ ] send list of tuples back to the server
+- [ ] tm: recive the final report and save it to a file

+### Server
-- search the NVD for each package in list
+- [ ] tm: search the NVD for each package in list
-- save query (moves faster with cache/offline option)?
-- compare version number of package to each CVE affected version list
+- [ ] tm: compare version number of package to each CVE affected version number
-- save the result to a file
-- print to screen
+- [ ] save the result to a file and print to screen
-- implement as Client-Server thingamajig
+- [ ] tm: send report back to the client